Close

 What inspiration activities does The Code cover?

-The Code only relates to engineering-inspiration activities which include:
+The Code only relates to engineering and technology inspiration activities which include:

 • Events, fairs, campaigns, mentoring, teacher Continuing Professional Development, role models/speakers, volunteers, hands-on activities, competitions, projects, student clubs, visits – basically any activity that aims to increase the number of young people progressing towards a career in engineering.

-• STEM activity that seeks to encourage more people to pursue careers in engineering.
+• STEM activity that seeks to encourage more people to pursue careers in engineering and/or technology.
 This means it does not, for example, include STEM activities simply dedicated to maths.

 What are the data/reporting requirements?